Harsh-Bhatt-2004/Ride-Share-Data-Analysis/README.md

 ## Project Overview
 In this project we analyze the ride-share data using SQL and performing data management, processing and using in-depth analysis find meaningful information for improving company's services and reputation from rating given by their customers.
-Normally, the data about highly preferred pickup location, average distance of rides and rating to drivers based on services....
+Normally, the data about highly preferred pickup location, average distance of rides and ratings of drivers based on their services....

 ## Tools and Technologies
 - **SQL**: Structured Query Language(SQL) was used for querying and managing the database.